michaelmayer-hpe/Labs/Redfish/README.md

 `#` **`yum install -y hprest`**

-We have to install the lsb package which is used by add_repo to determine which distribution we running on.
+We have to install the `lsb` package which is used by `add_repo.sh` to determine which distribution we running on.
 For the moment, RHEL 7.2 is not yet supported so we point to the 7.1 repository which contains the latest packages.
 <!--
 Host# cd /usr/kits
 Host# rpm -ivh hprest.rpm